diiiiiiio/SNP_Enrichment_Analysis/README.md

 - **Merging:**
   For each patient, the global and local SNP lists are merged to form the final SNP input for further analysis.

+- **File Format:**
+  Each file (e.g., `train_snps.xlsx`) contains SNP data for multiple patients.
+For each patient, global and local SNP selections have already been merged.

 ---